What are worked examples?

 What do worked examples look like?

-Worked examples feature routinely in subjects where problem-solving is a prominent goal, such as math, science and other technical subjects.
+Worked examples feature routinely in subjects where problem-solving is a prominent goal, such as math, science, and other technical subjects.
 The educator presents a worked example, explaining each step as they go.
-Students are then asked to explain the solution and answer follow up questions.
-This may look like a step-through of an algebra equation or a physics question about forces.
+Students are then asked to explain the solution and answer follow-up questions.
+This would look like a step-by-step solution to an algebra equation or a physics question about forces.

 Benefits of using worked examples